What is Airtable?

 Airtable is a tool that enables one to filter, sort, organize, and transform content and information.
 It’s similar to a spreadsheet, but with the added powers of a database—and much better UX.
 Data in an Airtable base can be organized relationally, allowing for unlimited views and uses.

 As designers, content strategists, and thinkers with our minds wrapped up in complex UX projects daily, our team has fully embraced Airtable and found several handy uses for it in our project workflow.
-Here are a few Airtable tips we’ve picked up while incorporating this powerful app into our work, including some tricks I’ve learned while collaborating with my teammates.

 1. Take advantage of Airtable’s view options

 While many tools give you a few or only one view option, Airtable allows for (what seems like) unlimited ways to view your information.
 For example, the more traditional grid view might be great when sifting through client data, but the card view is great for outward-facing projects when sharing information or assigning tasks to key stakeholders.

 One user-friendly view is the Kanban board.
 With easily-moveable cards, you can create digestible data on the surface with the ability to click on cards to dive into the finer details.
 There are a ton of uses for a Kanban board: you can assign tasks to collaborators, sort items by priority, and generally make any kind of data organized, flexible, and good-looking for internal and external use.
 Here’s how to set up a basic Kanban board.

 The survey function in Airtable is a great way to gauge satisfaction, garner feedback, and collect important contact information from various users—then share the data with others as needed.